EnriqueSPR/ds_salary_project/README.md

 ![](Images/wordcloud.png)

 # 4. Model Building
 Categorical variables  were transformed into dummy variables.
-Data Wwas splitted into train and tests sets with a test size of 20%.
+Data was splitted into train and tests sets with a test size of 20%.

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.